obfuscatedgenerated/justgiving-overlay/README.md

 Note that I haven't tested all combinations of these flags, so some may not work as expected.
 Feel free to submit a PR.

+The colour of the progress bar will use the best colour of your fundraiser's branding, but you can force the colour by passing a hex code in the URL as the `progress_colour` param **WITH NO #**, e.g. `https://ollieg.codes/justgiving-overlay?app_id=YOURID&fundraiser_slug=YOURSLUG&progress_colour=ff0000` will make the progress bar red.

+I also haven't tested every size possible.

 ## Installation (Local)

 1. Get an app ID from JustGiving by registering an app at https://developer.justgiving.com/